The Hamiltonian formulation of General Relativity: myths and reality: The gauge generator and transformation of the metric tensor

 This is the standard form for an intermediate result in such calculations (e.g. see \cite{Castellani}).
 To find the generator (\ref{eqn196}), it is not necessary to rewrite (\ref{eqn199}) in the form of (\ref{eqn210}); and the direct substitution $\chi^{\mu}\rightarrow\phi^{\mu}$ into (\ref{eqn199}) gives the corresponding part, $-\xi_{\nu}V_{\left( s\right) \mu}^{\nu} \phi^{\mu}$, of the generator (\ref{eqn196}).
 This is equivalent to the second and third lines of (\ref{eqn149}).

-If the novel method of \cite{Novel}\ is applied to the Dirac Hamiltonian of GR and not to the ADM Hamiltonian, as was done in \cite{Saha}, then the generator (\ref{eqn196}) is equivalent to the one obtained using the old procedure of \cite{Castellani}; and so they generate the same gauge transformation.
-We have found that the results for the gauge transformation are equivalent, whatever method is used to find it, when applied to the same Hamiltonian.
+If the \textit{novel} method of \cite{Novel}\ is applied to the Dirac Hamiltonian of GR and not to the ADM Hamiltonian, as was done in \cite{Saha}, then the generator (\ref{eqn196}) is equivalent to the one obtained using the old procedure of \cite{Castellani}; and so they generate the same gauge transformations when these two methods are applied to the same Hamiltonian.

 The peculiarities of Castellani's procedure, when it is applied to the Hamiltonian of GR, were discussed at the beginning of this Section and illustrated by a derivation of (\ref{eqn00}) using the methods \cite{Castellani} and \cite{Novel}.
 They are originated from the algebra of constraints either in Dirac's formulation, given in this Section, or in the `covariant' formulation of \cite{KKRV}.
 This algebra is different from that of ordinary gauge theories.
 It reflects the peculiarities of diffeomorphism invariance if compared to the gauge invariance of ordinary gauge theories.
 We now briefly consider this topic.